Yom Kippur War

-In addition, the Egyptians had built separate ramps at the crossing points, reaching as high as 21 meters (69 ft) to counter the Israeli sand wall, provide covering fire for the assaulting infantry and to counter the first Israeli armored counterattacks.
+In addition, the Egyptians had built separate ramps at the crossing points, reaching as high as 21 meters (69 ft) to counter the Israeli sand wall, provide covering fire for the assaulting infantry, and counter the first Israeli armored counterattacks.

-The Egyptian Army out great effort into finding a quick and effective way of breaching the Israeli defenses.
+The Egyptian Army put great effort into finding a quick and effective way of breaching the Israeli defenses.

-The Israelis had built large 18 meters (59 foot) high sand walls with a 60-degree slope and reinforced with concrete at the water line.
+The Israelis had built large 18 meters (59 foot) high sand walls with a 60-degree slope and reinforced them with concrete at the waterline.